geomatics-io/ObjectListView/docs/recipes.rst

   model after it is expanded.
 This delegate is only called if `CanExpandGetter` has returned true for that model object.

+[v2.10] You can replace these getters with an interface on your model classes.
+See :ref:`recipe-treelistview-interface`

 In the demo, there is an Explorer like example, which navigates the disks on the local computer.
 The tree list view in that demo is configured so that only directories can be expanded.
 It looks like this::